johnjackoleary/cfi-commonplace-book/Filed/Don't Crush The Egg.md

-A memory aid for which order to change throttle and propeller controls in a [[high performance]] aircraft.
+A #memory-aid for which order to change throttle and propeller controls in a [[high performance]] aircraft.

 - Imagine the throttle lever is attached to the firewall, and the propeller lever is attached to the propeller.
 (See image below.)
 - Also imagine (though not true) pushing each forward moves the firewall or propeller forward, and pulling back moves them back.